Google Sheets is the most popular Redbark destination. Transactions are written to a sheet (tab) within a spreadsheet you choose.Documentation Index

 Authentication

 Google Sheets uses OAuth 2.0 with refresh tokens.
 Your access token is refreshed automatically before each sync.
-If your Google session is revoked, you’ll need to re-authenticate from the destinations page.Tips
+If your Google session is revoked, re-authenticate from the destinations page.Tips

-- Formulas are safe — syncs only append rows and never modify existing data, so your formulas, charts, and formatting are preserved.
+- Formulas are safe: syncs only append rows and never modify existing data.
+Your formulas, charts, and formatting are preserved.